 USAID’s plan to implement of PSD-10 includes launching the Tech Challenge for Atrocity Prevention – a contest to identify new ideas for applying innovations and technology to atrocity prevention efforts; leading listening sessions – an effort to capture the individual voices and perspectives of those who have firsthand experience with atrocity prevention and response in the field; and developing a toolkit describing programming approaches, available resources and operational guidance for strengthening prevention efforts, as well as expanding training options for personnel deploying to high-risk mission countries.

 The ideas behind PSD-10 are echoed in what the academic community has researched about mass violence.
 We know that these activities occur while other forms of violence are ongoing.
-For example, the genocide in Rwanda took place under the guise of a civil war between the Rwandan Patriotic Front and the Rwandan government, and the current insurgency in the Democratic Republic of Congo is a cover for countless human rights violations on a massive scale.
+For example, the genocide in Rwanda took place under the guise of a civil war between the Rwandan Patriotic Front and the Rwandan government, and the current insurgency in the Democratic Republic of the Congo is a cover for countless human rights violations on a massive scale.
 We also know that mass atrocities are much more likely in countries that have experienced violence in the past.
 This phenomenon has come up so often, academics have given it a name: the “conflict trap.”

 The questions now are: What tools do we have available to accomplish the goals of PSD-10?
 What can we do to prevent mass violence in the future?